Consider the constitution!

 2.3.
 The Group shall adopt all relevant rules and policies of the LDWA and conduct itself in accordance with the Constitution and with any Byelaws which may be issued from time to time and with all reasonable directions of the LDWA National Executive Committee.[1]

-3. Powers
+1. Powers

 3.1.
 The Group has the power to collect and receive money and funds and to do all such other reasonable activities as are necessary to achieve the aims and objectives of this Constitution.

-4. Membership
+1. Membership

-4.2.
+4.3.
 All members of the Group shall be entitled to receive a copy of this Constitution on request.

-5. Group Management Committee
+1. Group Management Committee

 5.1.
 The management of the Group shall be vested in a Group Management Committee (the Committee) consisting of Officers and Ordinary Committee Members which shall carry out its functions in a reasonable manner having regard to the aims and powers of the Group.

 5.3.
-The Committee shall be elected annually at the Annual General Meeting of the Group and shall consist of the Officers and other Ordinary Members up to a maximum of seven including the Officers.
+The Committee shall be elected annually at the Annual General Meeting of the Group and shall consist of the Officers and other Ordinary Members up to a maximum of ten including the Officers.

 5.4.
-All members of the Committee shall retire at the Annual General Meeting, but shall be eligible for re-election except that the same person shall not serve as a committee member for more than three consecutive years in any one post.
+All members of the Committee shall retire at the Annual General Meeting but shall be eligible for re-election except that the same person shall not serve as a committee member for more than three consecutive years in any one post.
 However, if no other candidate volunteers for a post, the retiree may continue until a replacement is found.

-5.8.
+5.9.
 No fee shall be paid to any Committee Member or Sub-Committee Member for carrying out their committee duties.
 They may be reimbursed for reasonable expenses incurred.

-5.9.
+5.10.
 The Committee shall meet at least 3 times each year with 4 members of the Committee, including at least 2 officers, required to form a quorum.

-5.10.
+5.11.
 All questions arising at a Committee meeting shall be decided by a majority of those present and voting.
 In the case of equal votes the Chair shall have a casting vote.

-6. General Meetings.
+1. General Meetings.

 6.1.
 The Committee shall convene an Annual General Meeting of the Group between 1January and 31 March each year.
 The time and venue, together with details of any motions, shall be notified to members through Strider or other appropriate channels at least 21 days before the date of the meeting.

-6.5.
-The business of the Annual General Meeting shall include to:
+6.6 The business of the Annual General Meeting shall include to:

 • Approve the minutes of the previous Annual General Meeting and any Extraordinary General Meeting that has occurred since the previous Annual General Meeting.